-hroughout our years together, we have sought to be a University whose quality places it among the leading research universities in this country, consistent with our core values of academic excellence, academic freedom, diversity, and commitment to our community.
+Throughout all of our years together, we have sought to be a University whose quality placed it among the leading research universities in this country, consistent with our core values of academic excellence, academic freedom, diversity and commitment to our community.

-In the past 10 years, we have become a stronger University with the successful initiation and financing of major new projects in the Medical Center and each school.
+In the past ten years, we have become a stronger University with the successful initiation and financing of major new projects in the Medical Center and each School.